learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 split, expanding and shrinking to fit.
 With just a little bit of CSS, we've already got some responsiveness!

-However, we've got a small issue.. it doesn't make much sense to have a `<header>` on the left, and a `<footer>` on the right; they should be on the top and bottom of our page.
-We'll need to add one more line of CSS for this, `flex-direction`.
+However, we've got a small issue--it doesn't make much sense to have a `<header>` on the left and a `<footer>` on the right; they should be on the top and bottom of our page.
+We'll need to add one more line of CSS for this using `flex-direction`.

 #### `flex-direction`